-- Fish - the best source of omega-3 fatty acids and vitamin D for your pet is whole fish!
+- Fish - The best source of omega-3 fatty acids and vitamin D for your pet is whole fish!
 It's suggested a couple of fish, a couple of times a week is a reasonable amount.
-We suggest mackeral, sprats, herring or sardines.
+We suggest mackeral and sprats.
 If your dog won't eat a whole fish, try fish-based minces.
-Mussells also provide an excellent source of trace elements such as manganese which meats are not rich in.
+Mussels also provide an excellent source of trace elements such as manganese which meats are not rich in.

-Eggs - yes, raw, shell and all!
+Eggs - Yes, raw, shell and all!
 Feed no more than twice a week, and this would count towards the 80% muscle meat portion of the diet.
-Chicken, quail, goose, duck eggs - whatever you can get your hands on.
+Chicken, quail, goose or duck eggs - which ever you can get your hands on will do.

-Fruit & Vegetables - there is debate as to whether there is a nutritional requirement in the diet for fruit and veg but they can be a good source of vitamins and minerals, and variety in taste and texture.
-We always recommend feeding fresh, but we also stock dried fruit, veg and herb mixes you can just sprinkle on top of your pets meal.
+Fruit & Vegetables - There is debate as to whether there is a nutritional requirement in the diet for fruit and veg but they can be a good source of vitamins and minerals, and variety in taste and texture.
+We would recommend feeding fresh, but we also stock dried fruit, veg and herb mixes you can just sprinkle on top of your pets meal.
 These are a fabulous way to get some of the fruit and veg goodness into your furry friend.

 Herbs and seeds and oils -

-a great source of nutrition!
+A great source of nutrition!
 Sunflower seeds, turmeric paste, salmon oil - just a few examples of things you may notice people add to their pets meals, and super easy to use.

 Although your dog can swap straight onto raw, it's advisable to gradually introduce each element, and introduce only one protein source at a time, which will allow you to ensure the dog is tolerating each new product you introduce.